This is a fantastic short guided motorcycle tour amid France’s most scenic parts – Normandy, Loire and Champagne.

 For more day-to-day information, please spend some time studying the below tour itinerary.

-For an alternative tour, please use this link: Ardennes, Moselle and Champagne
+For an alternative tour, please use this link: Black Forest guided motorcycle tour.

 If you require a motorcycle rental, please use this link.